About our team

 Michael Wood-Williams — Trustee

 Michael is an experienced entrepreneur, board member, Solicitor and former Managing Partner with a successful track record of working in the computer software industry.
 He also an elected member of the Scouts Finance Committee.

 Munira leads and manages the EPT’s day-to day activities and, with the team, explores, develops and implements the EPT’s strategic and operational plans.
 Munira has experienced both ectopic pregnancy and miscarriage and extensively used the EPT’s services during her own recovery.
 This resulted in her vowing to help the EPT in the future and her initial role involved assisting with support services, to which she continues to dedicate considerable time.
 She is passionate about supporting people experiencing ectopic pregnancy and strives to increase awareness about this devastating experience.

 Munira holds a law degree from University College, University of London and practised as a solicitor specialising in Corporate Finance at a top City law firm for ten years where she led and managed high-profile financial transactions.
 She has volunteered for various organisations from supporting primary school children with literacy skills to mentoring girls from disadvantaged backgrounds.

-Munira is secretary of the Pregnancy & Baby Charities Network, sits on the Working and Policy Groups of the Baby Loss Awareness Alliance, and represents the charity on the All-Party Parliamentary Group on Baby Loss.
-Munira was appointed Lay Member on Ectopic Pregnancy for the update to the NICE clinical guideline CG154 Ectopic pregnancy and miscarriage: diagnosis and initial management and helped to develop the Pathway.
+Munira is a deputy chair of the Pregnancy & Baby Charities Network, sits on the Working and Policy Groups of the Baby Loss Awareness Alliance, and represents the charity on the All-Party Parliamentary Group on Baby Loss.
+Munira was appointed Lay Member on Ectopic Pregnancy for the updates to the NICE clinical guideline CG154 Ectopic pregnancy and miscarriage: diagnosis and initial management and helped to develop the Pathway.